napsternxg/Novelty/README.md

 ## Citation

-Please cite the following resources:
+If you are using results from this paper, please cite the following resources:
 ```
 @inproceedings{mishra2016quantifying,
   title={Quantifying conceptual novelty in the biomedical literature},